· Updated

 Before you continue, it helps to confirm your station is online and reporting.
 If you can see current conditions on weatherlink.com, you are ready.

 On your account page, look for the WeatherLink v2 API section.
-Depending on the layout it may simply be labelled API Keys.
+Depending on the layout it may simply be labeled API Keys.
 This is where keys are created and managed.

 Step 3: Generate a new v2 key